cryp73r/python-proj/Auto_DataAnalytics/README.md

 <ol> 9)Automated Pearson's Correlation Maps and much more graphs such as Scatterplots, Barplots etc. </ol>

 ### Limitations : <br>
-Works only with Tabular Files and Datasets of Excel, CSV, PSV and TSV types.
+<ul>Works only with Tabular Files and Datasets
+of Excel, CSV, PSV and TSV types.</ul>
+<ul> Visualizations are good in i-python notebooks such as Jupyter, Kaggle, Colab Notebooks when compared to IDLE and VS Code.</ul>

 Further UPDATES and BUG FIXES are most Welcome !!